-Electric Vehicle has great advantages as followings for realization of high performance traction control.
+Electric vehicle has great advantages as followings for realization of high performance traction control.

-- (1) low cost: Above mentioned techniques for ICV need additional costly hardware, e.g., throttle and brake actuators.
+- (1) low cost: In a case of ICV, above mentioned techniques need additional costly hardware, e.g., throttle and brake actuators.
 EV does not need anything more.
 Traction control can be realized only by software.
-Low cost "basic car" can have high performance traction control. - (2) quick response: In ICV, more than 200[ms] are needed to open the throttle actuator.
-The actual response time is much longer because the mechanical delay is included.
-In contrast, the response time of electric motor torque is less than 10[ms].

-(3) easy controller design: In ICV, unknown strong non-linearity lies in the transfer characteristics from the control input (for example, air valve angle to engine, oil pressure of brake system, etc.) to the generated torque.
+Even the lowest cost "basic car" can have high performance traction control. - (2) quick response: In ICV, more than 200[ms] are needed to open the throttle actuator.
+The actual response is much slower because some more delay in mechanical system must be included.
+In contrast, the response time of electric motor torque is less than 10[ms]. - (3) easy controller design: In ICV, unknown strong non-linearity lies in the transfer characteristics from the control input (for example, air valve angle to engine, oil pressure of brake system, etc.) to the generated torque.
 This makes it difficult to construct a mathematical model for controller design.
 In EV, by applying simple current control, the generated torque is exactly proportional to the torque command.